Monday, July 19, 2021

 Canajoharie Boat People

 The day began with overcast skies and ground fog that floating past us.
-We have to keep a sharp lookout for logs and debris so we don't make contact.
+We had to keep a sharp lookout for logs and debris to avoid making contact.
 The canal runs parallel to the New York tollway, I90.
 It feels like we are running in the slow lane.

 Marker with debris